Shang Yang

 Shang Yang (商鞅; c.
-390 – 338 BC), also known as Wei Yang (衞鞅) and originally surnamed Gongsun, was a Chinese jurist, philosopher, and politician.
-Born in the Zhou vassal state of Wei during the Warring States period, he was a statesman, chancellor and reformer serving the State of Qin, where his policies laid the administrative, political and economic foundations that strengthened the Qin state and would eventually enable Qin to conquer the other six rival states, unifying China into a centralized rule for the first time in history under the Qin dynasty.
-Scholars consider it likely that both he and his followers contributed to The Book of Lord Shang, a foundational philosophical work for the school of Chinese legalism.
+390 – 338 BC), also known as Wei Yang (衞鞅) and originally surnamed Gongsun, was a statesman, chancellor and reformer of the State of Qin.
+Arguably becoming the "most famous and influential statesman of the Warring States period", Gongsun was born in the Zhou vassal state of Wey, migrating to take up office in the Qin state.
+His policies laid the administrative, political and economic foundations that would eventually enable Qin to conquer the other six rival states, unifying China into a centralized rule for the first time in history under the Qin dynasty.
+Scholars consider it likely that both he and his followers contributed to The Book of Lord Shang.